-The legalization of medical marijuana in Florida has called into question some of the state’s other drug possession and distribution laws.
-But while Florida residents can no longer be charged with a crime by consuming legally-prescribed marijuana, those who consume non-prescription marijuana—or spice, opiates, amphetamines, or a wide range of other controlled substances—can still face stiff penalties.
+The legalization of medical marijuana in Florida has called into question with some of the state’s other drug possession and distribution laws.
+While Florida residents can no longer be charged with a crime by consuming legally-prescribed marijuana, those who consume non-prescription marijuana—or spice, opiates, amphetamines, or a wide range of other controlled substances—can still face stiff penalties in Florida.

 Florida’s drug crime laws can be placed into two broad categories: possession and manufacture or distribution.
 In general, the penalties for possessing a controlled substance are less harsh than the penalties for growing or producing this substance or selling it to someone else.